 The landscape descriptions and maps presented here, set out the qualities of today's countryside.
 They do not ascribe values to particular aspects of the countryside.
 That is for others to do in a way which is appropriate to the particular purpose for which they want the information.
-The new Countryside Agency will use it to inspire its work.
-Our aim is to protect the countryside and ensure that it can be used and enjoyed, and handed on in good shape to future generations.
+The Countryside Agency will use it to inspire its work.